 Accurate calculations of the battery’s remaining flight time and stable energy distribution are both aided by it.

-How Long Does A DJI Air 2S Battery Last?
+How Long Is Mavic Air 2S Battery Last?

 How long will it take for you to need to ground your drone and recharge the battery after you’ve fully charged your Air 2S?
 For the Air 2S, the Mavic 2 Intelligent Flight Battery guarantees 31 minutes of flight time.